 - Settlement Strategies from a Damages Expert, Entertainment and Sports Lawyer, October, 2007

-- Trademarks and Financial Remedies: Standards in the Common Law
+- Trademarks and Financial Remedies: What Damage Experts Should Know

 - Trademark Valuation and Market Analysis: Using Empirical Data